Table of Contents

 Overhead Tricep Extensions

-These kinds of resistance exercises help to strengthen the arms and build muscle.
-There are a few variations of this depending on how you are positioned while performing it.
+These type of resistance exercises help to strengthen the arms and build muscle.
+There are a few variations of the tricep extension which depend on how you’re positioned while performing it.

 The standing and seated overhead tricep extensions are two of the most common ways to execute this movement.
-To perform it, all you need is a dumbbell.
+To do it, all you need is a dumbbell.

 How To Perform a Standing Overhead Tricep Extension